collective/ZopeSkel/templates/plone3_buildout/README.txt

 Depending on a new egg
 ----------------------

-If you want to use a new egg that is in the Cheese Shop, all you need to do is to add it to the "eggs" option under the main "[buildout]" section:
+If you want to use a new egg that is in the Python Package Index, all you need to do is to add it to the "eggs" option under the main "[buildout]" section:

  [buildout]
  ...
  eggs =
     my.package

-If it's listed somewhere else than the Cheese Shop, you can add a link telling buildout where to find it in the 'find-links' option:
+If it's listed somewhere else than the Python Package Index, you can add a link telling buildout where to find it in the 'find-links' option:

  [buildout]
  ...